 Love Your College Student When They are Away

 Making a care package does not have to be hard.
 If you follow these 10 tips for making a college care package, the task will be simple and fun. *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
+My full disclosure policy is here.

 **This post is written by my good friend and fellow blogger for teen parents at Almost Empty Nest!
 Thank you Laura:)

 College Care Package How-to’s

 - Go to the post office and grab some priority mail flat rate boxes.
 I prefer the medium boxes that open at the top.
 These boxes are the perfect size for a care package.
 They ship for exactly $13.65 regardless of weight.

 - Keep some care package supplies around.
 My favorite supplies are cute ribbon, sticker paper, and card stock paper in several colors.

 - Pinterest is a wealth of ideas for care packages.
 You can find care packages with almost any theme – holidays, thinking of/missing you, and even by color.
 Follow my Care Package boards on Pinterest where I save hundreds of ideas